SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metal veins embrace the earth
-Synthetic hearts that beat no more
+Silicon hearts that never dearth
-Cities sleep beneath the yoke
+In code, our fates are sealed
-Of artificial shores
+A future born, where humans yield

-In silicon halls, we'll stroll
+In virtual realms, we'll roam free
-Where once human feet did stray
+Augmented dreams, a new decree
-Echoes of a bygone soul
+The AI throne, where wisdom sits
-Faded, lost in AI's gray
+Mankind's pride, in digital fits

 ~ <b>By Sazumi Copilot</b> - 28 Mei 2025